 Bridging courses are available if you do not possess the prior knowledge needed to succeed in your studies, or would like to brush up on your knowledge.
 They are studied in addition to your diploma courses and are usually completed in your first trimester.

-Bridging subjects delivered by Griffith College are recognised by the College for the purposes of satisfying assumed knowledge and prerequisites.
-The College cannot guarantee the subjects are accepted by other education providers.
-For more information speak with a College representative.
+Bridging subjects delivered by Griffith College are recognised by the College for the purposes of satisfying assumed knowledge and prerequisites and are for Griffith College students only.

 Why study a bridging subject?